hashcube/doc/native/android-setup.md

 + Android SDK 15
 + Android NDK r9
 + [Command Line Tools for Xcode](https://developer.apple.com/downloads) or [Xcode](https://itunes.apple.com/us/app/xcode/id497799835)
-+ Hashcube DevKit (Devkit)
++ Game Closure DevKit (devkit)

 Note that we require Android NDK r9.
 Beware r8e, which has a serious bug.
 For more information, see [Ingo Muschenetz's explanation and patch](http://developer.appcelerator.com/blog/2013/03/correcting-a-bug-in-the-latest-google-ndk-r8e.html).

-For a guide on installing the Hashcube DevKit [please see this documentation](../guide/install.html).
+For a guide on installing the Game Closure DevKit [please see this documentation](../guide/install.html).

 ### Supported Mobile Devices

 Nearly all Android cellphones and tablets are supported, including all devices powered by processors in the ARM9 family on the ARMv5TE(J) architecture.
 This means all TI OMAP processors.
 For example the first Motorola Droid phone was powered by a TI OMAP 3430 built for the ARMv7 instruction set.

 Android version 2.2 (API level 8) is the minimum required version.
 The original Motorola Droid received an over-the-air update for this in late 2010.
-According to the [Android developer site](http://developer.android.com/about/dashboards/) only about 2.6% of cellphones that access Google Play are unsupported at this time by the Hashcube DevKit.
+According to the [Android developer site](http://developer.android.com/about/dashboards/) only about 2.6% of cellphones that access Google Play are unsupported at this time by the Game Closure DevKit.
 The first Android phone (the T-Mobile G1 / HTC Dream) is unsupported, as an example.

 ## Install the Command Line Tools for Xcode